lindy-labs/sc_solidity-contracts/documentation/spec.md

 Each vault can only have one strategy, but any contract can be a strategy as long as it implements the required interface.
 We can replace the strategy at any moment by withdrawing all the funds to the vault, updating the address of the strategy, and rebalancing the vault.

-Currently, there is one strategy built on the Anchor Protocol and another built on top of a Yearn vault.
+For the purposes of testing, there is one strategy built on the Anchor Protocol and another built on top of a Yearn vault.
 The strategy built on Anchor will not be deployed because the protocol crashed.
 However, we are keeping it around as a reference implementation and ensuring that the vault would still work in a similar strategy.

 Each strategy uses the same underlying as the contract it interacts with.
 For instance, when we deploy a strategy using Yearn’s LUSD Vault, our strategy will use LUSD (Liquity USD) as the underlying, and the same goes for our vault.
 However, the vault integrates with Curve to allow our users to deposit in different currencies.
 The underlying could be almost any other ERC20 that is also a stable coin.